rjagerman/TipsterSearch/README.md

     sbt "run -d /path/to/tipsterdataset/"

-An additional example specifying all the parameters:
+In order to specify which queries to execute, you have to create a `topics` file which contains them.
+This file should match the format of the sample `topics` file that is provided.
+Similarly, the truth values will have to be specified in a `qrels` file which should match the format of the `qrels` file that is provided.
+You can pass the location of both these files as parameters to the program:

+    sbt "run -d /path/to/tipsterdataset/ -t /path/to/topics -q /path/to/qrels"

+In order to use the language model instead of the (default) tfidf model, you can use the `-m` parameter:

-    sbt "run -n 50 -d /path/to/tipsterdataset/ -t /path/to/topics -q /path/to/qrels -m language"
+    sbt "run -d /path/to/tipsterdataset/ -t /path/to/topics -q /path/to/qrels -m language"